shahaliyev/shahaliyev.github.io/_posts/2024-05-19-reflections-25.md

 ## Death

-It is premature to judge a man's life before his demise[^3].
-But we will be lost in oblivion in any case.
+It is premature to judge a man's life before his demise.[^3] But we will be lost in oblivion in any case.
 Even if I am to die a heroic death, I will be forgotten soon enough.
 If I am lucky, after a hundred years, my whole emotional and rational life experience will be reduced to the memory of a couple of deeds and character traits, as if I never was real and existed only in abstraction.

+> Summer grasses,<br>
+All that remains<br>
+Of soldiers' dreams.[^4]

 How to deal with unlived life?
 How to test if I truly lived?
 If perchance I learned that today I will breathe my last, I wish to feel total indifference towards my own death.
 That indifference would emanate from understanding of a) that I did one thing truly worthwhile in my life, and b) that the world would be untouched by my death.